kaste/SublimeLinter-addon-colorize-statusbar/README.md

 # Install

-I would recommend you just clone this repository into your packages folder.
+Just use [Package Control](https://packagecontrol.io/) or clone this repository into your packages folder.

 If you want to go fancy, you can also do this:

 1. Open up the command palette (`ctrl+shift+p`), and find `Package Control: Add Repository`.
 Then enter the URL of this repo: `https://github.com/kaste/SublimeLinter-addon-colorize-statusbar/` in the input field.